RomanHornung/bwm_article/compstudy_code_and_results/code/prioritylasso_mddsPLS_README.txt

-For priority-LASSO, reproducing the results is more complex than for the other methods.
+For priority-LASSO and mdd-sPLS, reproducing the results is more complex than for the other methods.

 The procedure is described below.